RITlug/ritlug.github.io/announcements/_posts/2017-09-14-week-03-meeting.md

 ### Open Source 101

 Our next meeting is **Friday, September 15th, 2017** from **4:00pm to 6:00pm**.
 This week's topic is _Open Source 101_.
 In this session, you'll learn about the background and history of the open source movement and a bit about "why we FOSS".
 Then, we'll explore a version control system called **git**, why it's helpful, and a little bit on how to use it.
-Finally, we'll talk about how to join an open source community and signs to look out for when choosing a project.
+Finally, we'll talk about how to join an open source community and things to look out for when choosing a project.

 We hope to see you there for an exciting introduction to open source!